The Connected Counties superfast broadband programme has now closed.

 Although this programme is now complete, we are continuing to engage with the industry and central government to extend coverage even further.

-We're still working to provide nearly 400 additional gigabit capable premises in East Hertfordshire as part of a Department for Environment, Food and Rural Affairs funded rollout.
+We're still working to provide nearly 400 additional gigabit capable premises in East Hertfordshire under the Rural Development Programme for England as part of a Department for Environment, Food and Rural Affairs funded rollout.

 Can you get a fibre connection?